123noob1/VBA_clsEmailer/README.md

 # VBA_clsEmailer
-A simple 'manageable', 'maintainable', and 'updateable' emailer class that can be used in any VBA projects.
+A simple <code>manageable</code>, 'maintainable', and 'updateable' emailer class that can be used in any VBA projects.